avblocks/avblocks-wiki/_sources/avblocks-for-cpp/transcoder-as-decoder/aac-decoder-run.md

 ---
-title: MP3 Decoder (Run)
+title: AAC Decoder (Run)
 html_meta:
-    description: This article explains how you can use Transcoder to decode an MP3 elementary stream.
+    description: This article explains how you can use Transcoder to decode an AAC ADTS elementary stream.
 taxonomy:
     category: docs
 ---

-# MP3 Decoder (Run)
+# AAC Decoder (Run)

-This article explains how you can use [Transcoder::run](https://doc.avblocks.com/core/latest/classprimo_1_1avblocks_1_1_transcoder.html#a31cbef423193a454b2634083cfb9b5cb) to decode an MP3 elementary stream.
+This article explains how you can use [Transcoder::run](https://doc.avblocks.com/core/latest/classprimo_1_1avblocks_1_1_transcoder.html#a31cbef423193a454b2634083cfb9b5cb) to decode an AAC ADTS elementary stream.

-The code snippets in this article are from the [dec_mp3_file](https://github.com/avblocks/avblocks-cpp/tree/main/samples/darwin/dec_mp3_file) macOS sample.
+The code snippets in this article are from the [dec_aac_adts_file](https://github.com/avblocks/avblocks-cpp/tree/main/samples/darwin/dec_aac_adts_file) macOS sample.

 ## Source Audio

-For source we use the `Hydrate-Kenny_Beltrey.mp3` file from the [AVBlocks Assets](https://github.com/avblocks/avblocks-assets/releases) repository.
-After downloading and unzipping you will find `Hydrate-Kenny_Beltrey.mp3` in the `aud` subdirectory.
+For source we use the `Hydrate-Kenny_Beltrey.adts.aac` file from the [AVBlocks Assets](https://github.com/avblocks/avblocks-assets/releases) repository.
+After downloading and unzipping you will find `Hydrate-Kenny_Beltrey.adts.aac` in the `aud` subdirectory.

 ## Code

-This code takes an MP3 file and decodes it to uncompressed LPCM WAV file.
+This code takes an AAC ADTS file and decodes it to uncompressed LPCM WAV file.

 ### Initialize AVBlocks